 In addition, we provide a bait solution that is proven to drive fly’s crazy across the season.
 No more interrupted BBQ’s and no more ruined garden parties.
 These are also trusted by farm owners to protect their livestock from the nasty diseases that flies can carry.

 It’s time to level up your defences this summer, it’s time for fly domination.
-Learn more about fly season via our blog.
+Learn more about fly season and various ways you can tackle it via our blog.
 Alternatively, get started today and purchase your preferred option via our website.